 A BBC New Generation Artist 2013-15, Louis Schwizgebel is one of the rising stars on the international piano scene.

-Born in 1987 in Geneva and having studied with Brigitte Meyer in Lausanne and Pascal Devoyon in Berlin, Louis Schwizgebel at the age of seventeen, won the Geneva International Music Competition and two years later the "Young Concert Artists International Auditions" in New York.
-He further studied at the New York Juilliard School in the classes of Emanuel Ax and Robert McDonald and in London at the Royal Academy of Music with Pascal Nemirovski.
+Schwizgebel studied with Brigitte Meyer in Lausanne and Pascal Devoyon in Berlin, and then later at the Juilliard School with Emanuel Ax and Robert McDonald, and at London’s Royal Academy of Music with Pascal Nemirovski.

 Schwizgebel is grateful for the support he has received from the Migros Culture Percentage, Hans Wilsdorf Foundation, Mozart Gesellschaft Dortmund and Animato Foundation.

 February 2014 / 410 words.
 Not to be altered without permission.
 Please destroy all previous biographical material.